SYH08/AutomaticFileOrganizer/README.md

-Since I'm from korea, Sorry for my bad Grammar.
+Since I'm from S.Korea, Sorry for my bad grammar.